Released in early January 1991, 3 a.m. Eternal (Live At The S.S.L.) was The KLF’s second #1 single after Doctorin’ The Tardis.

 Adverts for the single started to appear in Record Mirror and the NME in early January.
 Other than the record’s release date they did not give away any further information as usual.

-While the chart success of What Time Is Love? might have taken international distributors by surprise the hype machine had finally shifted into gear with the follow-up single, and promo sheets started to appear in other languages as well.
+While the chart success of What Time Is Love? might have taken international distributors by surprise the hype machine had finally shifted into gear with the follow-up single, and promotional copies & sheets started to appear in other countries as well, including German distributors Intercord…

 Tracks & Formats